ryokat3/qiita-sync/README.md

 [My Article](https://qiita.com/ryokat3/items/a5b5328c93bad615c5b2)
 ```

-And, it will be automatically changed to the relative file path when downloaded from Qiita site.
+And it will be automatically changed to the relative file path when downloaded from Qiita site.

 ## Links to image file

-You can write a link to an image file as a relative file path like below.
+You can use a relative file path as a link to an image file.

 ```markdown
 <!-- An example of link to image file 'earth.png' when writing-->